Amygdala: What It Is & Its Functions

 • The amygdala in the limbic system plays a key role in how animals assess and respond to environmental threats and challenges by evaluating the emotional importance of sensory information and prompting an appropriate response.

-• The amygdala also ties emotional meaning to our memories, reward processing, and decision-making.
+• The amygdala is also involved in tying emotional meaning to our memories, reward processing, and decision-making.

 • When it is stimulated electrically, animals show aggressive behavior, and when it’s removed, they no longer show aggressive behavior.